erroronline1/caro/readme.md

 bundle_files_per_slide = 12
 products_per_slide = 6
 ```

+Calendar dateformat takes effect where reasonable.
+Since the ISO 8601 YYYY-MM-DD is the superior format and way better at being sorted, selections stick with it independent of any setting.

 PDF-labels can be extended to desired formats.
 For labels and pdf setting following options are available, albeit not necessarily being used on all requests:
 | Key | Options | Default if not provided |